I don’t know who is manning the @APforStudents Twitter account, but if this tweet is anything to go by, then they know NOTHING about AP chemistry!

 Over the years I’ve heard countless kids say things like, “I love chemistry”, or “I love science”.
 At best this shows an almost total ignorance of what chemistry (or science) actually entails, and at worst it misleads them into taking an AP chemistry course that they believe is one thing when it’s actually something entirely different.
 What such statements usually boil down to is, “I like watching Bill Nye perform the elephant’s toothpaste demo on the Jimmy Fallon show‘, or, ‘I like to make red-cabbage indicator in a home school environment’.
 Sometimes parents will say, ‘Johnny has always enjoyed, and done well in science’.
 That statement generally comes with no notion of the fact that what they’ve done in a previous ‘science’ course, often has no bearing upon what’s about to bite them hard in AP.

 AP chemistry is not ‘fun’ – at least not in the way that most people define that word.
-This is true on multiple levels, but here’s the truth.
+This is true on multiple levels, but here’s the important part as it pertains to AP chemistry.
 What’s ‘fun’ is the satisfaction, and scholarly stimulus that can be derived from a serious, intellectual pursuit, of a demanding subject that is most definitely not ‘for all’.